flashxio/FlashX/README.md

 in memory and the edge lists of vertices on SSDs.
 It is optimized for a high-speed SSD array or other high-speed flash storage.
 Its current implementation is tightly integrated with `SAFS` (Set Associative File System) to take advantage of the high I/O throughput of an SSD array.
-It has very short load time and small memory consumption when processing very large graphs.
+Due to the natural of semi-external memory graph engine, FlashGraph has very short load time and small memory consumption when processing very large graphs, which enables us to process a billion-node graph in a single machine.
 Thanks to the high-speed SSDs, it also has performance comparable to in-memory graph engines.

-It exposes a vertex-centric programming interface for users to express graph algorithms and `FlashGraph` executes the user graph applications in parallel and fetches data from SSDs.
+Flashgraph is implemented with C++ and provides a vertex-centric programming interface for users to express graph algorithms.
+Users encapsulate their graph algorithms in vertex programs and `FlashGraph` executes the vertex programs in parallel and fetches data from SSDs for the vertex programs.

 SAFSlib
 ========